 - In what cases have you vetoed a project?

-- What causes you to vehemently side against another team?
+- What causes you to vehemently take sides?

-- What sort of conflicts existed between your team and others?
+- What sort of conflicts have existed between your team and others?

 - To what extent should an insecure product, system, etc., be supported by security?